dasch-swiss/dsp-api/docs/03-apis/api-v2/knora-iris.md

 An ontology name must be a valid XML [NCName](https://www.w3.org/TR/xml-names/#NT-NCName).
-The following names are reserved for built-in internal Knora ontologies:
+The following names are reserved for built-in internal DSP ontologies:

   - `knora-base`
   - `standoff`